How the NY Times Crossword Works

 Blank squares line up vertically and horizontally to create grids.

 Each square represents a letter in a word.
 The goal is to find words and add the missing letters to the squares.

 The words are numbered, and each number has a word that goes down the grid, across it, or both.
 Multiple words interconnect and share letters.
 This adds a layer of difficulty to the game by forcing you to choose letters that will correctly spell more than one word at a time.

 To find the words, read the clues for each one.
 These notes, which appear below the grid, will give you part of the information you need.

 Use your deductive reasoning skills and trivia knowledge to figure out what each missing word is.

 Available Modes and Features

-These are new crossword puzzles released every day.
+These are new crossword puzzles released every day, just like Wordle.
 You’ll be able to play one NY Times crossword puzzle when you first download the app.
 However, you’ll need to subscribe to The New York Times and connect your account to the app to play them again after that.

 The Daily Puzzles start out simple at the start of the week.
 Then, they become more complex as the week progresses.
 By the end of the week on Sunday, the word list for the puzzle becomes massive.